 Fill the sections with the skills requirements of the job, and then rate your skills as honestly as you can.
 Don’t be rash and start giving yourself the highest points for each skill; that’s just fake.
 Just by going out of the way and presenting a slide like this, you already collect many points.
 Trust me.
 You don’t need to fake anything.

-To download this template, register to LIG (it’s free)
+To download this template, go here.

 Don’t just look for sample answers or examples to “why should we hire you”.
 You are better than that.
 Rather, understand the logic behind this job interview question.